-Health Service Administration sounds vague, but it is one of those discreet careers that are always in demand, with good salary prospects and offers a diverse career path.
+Health Service Administration sounds vague, but it is one of those discrete careers that are always in demand, with good salary prospects and offers a diverse career path.
+Health Services Administration involves planning, directing, and coordinating medical and health services.
+Health Service Administrators might manage an entire facility, a specific clinical area or department, or a medical practice for a group of physicians.

 In the private and public sectors of the United States, certain careers tend to stand out more than others for obvious reasons.
 Police officers, for example, are very visible in our communities and even stockbrokers have a bit of visibility because news broadcasts are constantly reporting activity on Wall Street.